-Although I’m a family man, with my share of friends, along with being community-minded, there’s a part of me that rarely fully connects with people, leaving me with an impression of being on the outside looking in and trying to make sense of all the distracting, and frankly, illusional thinking people indulge in.
+Although I’m a family man, with my share of friends, along with being community-minded, there’s a part of me that rarely fully connects with people, leaving me with an impression of being on the outside looking in and trying to make sense of the self-destructive direction people are driving our future towards.

 Over the decades I’ve spent a fair amount of time trying to understand what makes my fundamental outlook and instincts so foreign to the general mindset.
-It’s only recently, with the hindsight of sixty-five years, and coming off of this “Hoffman Playing Basketball in Zero-gravity Project” with all it’s side trips and then discovering the light at the end of the tunnel and Dr. Mark Solms enunciating the substance of Neuropsychology.
+It’s only recently, with the hindsight of 65 (now 66) years, and coming off of this “Hoffman Playing Basketball in Zero-gravity Project” with all it’s side trips and then discovering the light at the end of the tunnel and Dr. Mark Solms enunciating the substance of Neuropsychology.

 Back to my struggle to make sense out of myself.
 So, a year ago I was able to enunciate what made me so different.
 Basically, I possessed a visceral awareness of, and appreciation for, being an element in Earth’s Pageant of Evolution.

 Especially realizing how the components of my own physical body had their origins eons ago.
 The visceral awareness that for the most part mammals have the same skeleton and parts I do, except that are in different proportions - that's amazingly deep for a meat eater.
 Even before that, if you consider how Earth herself had to go through intense processing before promising molecular tricks and biological solutions to life’s challenges would have the material resources at hand to allow them to be put to the test and prosper.

 It’s a long, amazingly complex story that keeps evolving as more evidence gets collected and processed into shared scientific knowledge.
 Folds within folds of cumulative harmonic complexity flowing down the cascade of time.
 Considering I’ve been paying attention to it since my grade school days, it’s inevitable that I’ve achieved some insights along the way.